dataluscorp/browser/intl/docs/dataintl.rst

 It is best to consult the MDN article on the current state of the `Intl API`_.
 Mozilla has an excellent support of the API and relies on it for majority of its needs.
-Yet, when working on Firefox UI the :js:`Services.intl` wrapper should be used.
+Yet, when working on Datalus UI the :js:`Services.intl` wrapper should be used.

 Services.intl